 For more ideas on where to eat in Malinalco, take a look at these suggestions from TripAdvisor.

-Many of the hotels in Malinalco are adults-only.
-One exception is Casa Navacoyan, which comes highly recommended by families.
+Many of the hotels in Malinalco don’t accept kids but you’ll find an exception with Casa Navacoyan.
+This hotel is rated highly by families.

 One word of warning, as with many pueblitos in Mexico, firecrackers are de rigeur at weekends.
-It doesn’t matter what time of day or night, expect the whistle and bang of firecrackers to accompany your weekend.
-Bring earplugs!
+It doesn’t matter what time of day or night, expect the whistle and bang of firecrackers to accompany your weekend – earplugs are a good idea!

 Getting to Malinalco